bizz84/firebase_auth_demo_flutter/README.md

 ## Project goals

-This project aims to show how to:
+This project shows how to:

 - use the various Firebase sign-in methods
 - abstract away Firebase authentication code
 - build a robust authentication flow
 - use blocs for state management and better separation of concerns
 - handle errors and present user-friendly error messages
+- write production-ready code following best practices

+Feel free to use this in your own projects. 😉

 ## Preview